When Will Migratory Birds Arrive? Find Out Using These Bird Migration Maps

 BirdCast

 BirdCast offers a forecast service unlike anything else available.
-Using weather forecasts, radar data, and computer modeling, BirdCast predicts where migration is most likely to occur in coming days.
-The site, which was created by scientists at the Cornell Lab of Ornithology, also provides real-time migration maps, indicating where migrants can currently be found and the direction they're headed.
-When it comes to providing an accurate overall picture of migration, BirdCast has few competitors.
-But if you're looking for information on a specific species, such as the Baltimore Oriole or Rufous Hummingbird, check out eBird.
+Using weather forecasts, radar data, and computer modeling, BirdCast predicts where migration is most likely to occur in the coming days.
+The site, created by scientists at the Cornell Lab of Ornithology, also provides real-time migration maps, indicating where migrants can currently be found and the direction they're headed.
+BirdCast provides counts of the number of birds flying through your state or county the previous night, as well as estimates of peak migration traffic, flight direction and speed, and expected species on the move.

 eBird